-Seamless patterns can be applied on any background you can imagine, from a website or application to your Tinder photo.
+Seamless patterns can be applied to any background you can imagine, from a website or application to your Tinder photo.

 In this howto, we’ll talk about raster patterns you can create in Photoshop.
 If you prefer vectors, check out this tutorial instead.

 What You Will Need to Perform the Mission

 1. Adobe Photoshop.
 If you came across this tutorial, chances are high that you already have this program.
 However, just in case, here’s the link to download a free test version.

 2. Icons8 for desktop.
 It’s a free app containing lots of icons and works well with Photoshop.

 3. Icons or other images you want on your pattern.
 We took our Nature icons for this tutorial.
 FYI, they are free in PNG of any size, so you can save them in your account and use for the pattern as well.

 8 Steps for Creating a Pattern in Photoshop

 Create a new file of any size with the equal width and height.
 In our case, each side is 200px.